The Indian Association for Social Psychiatry

 Rules

-Exposition: The presentation of a truly personal experience of a therapist-patient relationship (Manuscripts of a former medical thesis or diploma cannot be accepted).
+1. Exposition: The presentation of a truly personal experience o a therapist-patient relationship (Manuscripts of a former medical thesis or diploma cannot be accepted).

-Reflexion: A description of how a therapist actually experienced such a relationship, either individually or as part of a treating team.
-This could reflect multiple relations between therapist and the staff of various specialties, and working routine within different institutions.
+2. Reflexion: A description of how a therapist experienced such a relationship, either individually or as part of a treating team.
+This could reflect multiple relations between therapist and the staff of various specialties and working routine within different institutions.

 3. Written text and presentation will carry 60% and 40% marks respectively.
 To be eligible for presentation, the written version must score at least 50% (30 out of 60) marks.
 The paper receiving maximum total marks will be adjudged as winner.
 The Award winning paper must secure not less than 50% of the total marks.
-Decisions of judges shall be final.
-Award shall be won only once by any author.
+The decisions of judges shall be final.
+The award shall be won only once by any author.

 Prize